 Best Felipe Pena’s achievements

-what is Felipe Pena’s legacy in the BJJ and grappling championships?
+What is Felipe Pena’s legacy in BJJ and grappling?

 - 2X IBJJF jiu-jitsu world championship winner.